nullromo/commander-primer/README.md

 Your budget may get in the way.
 This is normal.
 Sometimes it is useful to make a separate MTGGoldfish decklist ("My Commander - Wishlist" or something) to keep track of the cards you really want but that may be too expensive.

 Sometimes people like to make decks that follow a particular theme.
-Some crazy ones include "all nonland cards in the deck depict a character wearing a cape or a cloak," "All cards in the deck start with the letter 'S,'" and "All cards in the deck cost exactly 4 mana."
+Some crazy ones include "all nonland cards in the deck depict a character wearing a cape or a cloak," "All cards in the deck start with the letter 'S,'" and "All spells in the deck cost exactly 4 mana."
 It is probably unwise to build your very first deck like this, as the deck may not be that good and you will likely have a bad experience with it.
 But if that's the kind of deck you want, then it's perfectly fine.
 It does feel pretty good to win a game and then tell people, "oh yeah by the way, this is 'of'-tribal.
 All my nonland cards are named 'xxx of xxx.'"
 But this is an advanced form of memery that should be avoided on your first go around.

 ## Time to buy the cards